Sreejith849/onipertask/onpier_task/README.md

 Download and install Java, Chromedriver and VS Code on your local machine

 Clone the repo and navigate to qaautomation/tests/thgPramieTestCase.java to run the automation script.
 Please be noted and you will be needed to specify the path of the file that needs to be uploaded.
 You can simply replace <FILD-PATH> from upload method called "uploadFilePageShouldBeLoaded" which is in payment_page.java file

-The automation script was written and executed in mac os.